Colmslie Beach Reserve project - stage two

 About the project

-Council is undertaking upgrades at Colmslie Beach Reserve in a staged approach to deliver priority works following community consultation and feedback on a park opportunities plan in 2019.
-Community feedback received on the plan was supportive of the potential upgrades and identified the top three priorities as:
+Council has undertaken upgrades at Colmslie Beach Reserve to deliver priority works following community consultation and feedback on a park opportunities plan in 2019.

 In October 2020, Council completed stage one works by installing two new three-bay picnic shelters in the open grass area closest to Colmslie Road.
 Each shelter is large enough to include three separate picnic tables with seating on both sides of each table.